-With its quick absorption rate and effective release of anabolic hormones that stimulate muscle growth, whey protein is one of the most popular protein powders on the market.
+Whey protein is one of the most popular protein powders on the market/ With its quick absorption rate and impact on anabolic hormones when combined with resistance exercise, it helps to stimulate muscle growth.
 Whey is the by-product of cheese production.
 During cheesemaking, special enzymes are added to heated milk that cause the casein in milk to change to a solid state and separate from a liquid substance.
 That liquid substance is the whey protein.
 The whey protein is then washed and dried into a powdered form to become the supplements you mix into your protein shakes or add to foods and recipes for a protein boost.
 Given that whey is isolated from milk, whey protein is naturally gluten free; however, many whey protein powders may include additional ingredients that contain gluten, such as certain flavorings, stabilizers or preservatives.
 Additionally, whey powder can be cross-contaminated with gluten if it’s manufactured in the same facility as other products that contain gluten, even if the whey powder itself does not contain a glutenous ingredient.

-Although whey protein is many people’s go-to protein powder, it’s not always an option for people who have food allergies, sensitivities or intolerances — especially those affected by dairy.
-Plant protein and vegan protein powders like pea protein, soy protein, rice protein and hemp protein offer all the muscle-building protein without the dairy.
+Although whey protein is many people’s go-to protein powder, it’s not always an option for people who are vegetarian or have food allergies, sensitivities or intolerances — especially those affected by dairy.
+Plant protein and vegan protein powders like pea protein, soy protein, rice protein and hemp protein offer muscle-building protein without the dairy.

 But are they also gluten free?

 Pea protein is the protein extracted from yellow split peas.
-Not only is pea protein a high-quality protein that’s naturally vegan, it’s also hypoallergenic and one of the more easily digested plant-based proteins.
-Pea protein is gluten free, and it does not contain any of the other top food allergens (such as peanuts, tree nuts, eggs, fish, shellfish and cow’s milk).
+Pea protein is gluten free (unless gluten containing ingredients are added to the final product.
+You must check the label.).
+It does not contain any of the other top food allergens, such as peanuts, tree nuts, eggs, fish, shellfish and cow’s milk.

-Even though people associate rice with carbs, and carbs with gluten, rice protein is actually gluten free and contains a fair amount of protein (around four grams per cup of white rice, and more than five grams per cup of brown rice).
+Rice is gluten free and one of the carbs people following a gluten free diet can include.
+Surprisingly, rice also contains a fair amount of protein (around four grams per cup of white rice, and more than five grams per cup of brown rice).
 Brown rice protein is a protein supplement made from brown rice, which is converted into powder form.
 The brown rice is treated with select enzymes that cause the protein and carbohydrates that make up the rice to separate.
 The protein is isolated, resulting in a protein powder.
 Like pea protein, brown rice protein is hypoallergenic — perfect for people with gluten sensitivities or allergies.

 Hemp protein is also naturally gluten free.
 It’s made by removing the oil from shelled hemp seeds.
 The remaining solid is then powdered to make hemp protein powder, which has a moderate protein level and a notable amount of fiber.
 Even though the oil is removed, hemp protein powder actually still retains a good ratio of Omega oils and healthy fats.
 Hemp is technically a nut, so hemp protein powder has a distinct nutty taste and flavor that many people enjoy for gluten free baked goods.
 You can add hemp protein powder to your favorite baking recipes to give your treats a characteristically nutty, grainy taste — without any of the gluten.

-People use protein supplements like protein powder to jumpstart muscle building and weight loss, as protein is one of the building blocks of muscle.
-The body needs protein to produce hormones, enzymes and other chemicals.
-For those seeking to build muscle mass, the essential amino acids — more specifically, the branched-chain amino acids (BCAAs) — in protein are used by the body to alleviate fatigue, improve athletic performance and stimulate muscle recovery after exercise.
+People use protein supplements like protein powder to boost muscle building and manage weight.
+Protein is the building block for muscle.
+The body also needs protein to produce hormones, enzymes and other chemicals.
+For those seeking to build muscle mass, the essential amino acids — more specifically, the branched-chain amino acids (BCAAs) — in protein are used by the body to alleviate fatigue, help improve athletic performance and stimulate muscle recovery after exercise.

 So what’s the best gluten free protein powder for you?
 It all depends on your body type, fitness goals and any other dietary restrictions.
 We know that’s a lot to sort though, so let Gainful help.